WilliamJudge94/crystal_simulation/docs/crystal.rst

 Viewing Crystal
 ================

-By using Ovito Visualization GUI one can view all the of the crystal they made in a relatively easy fashion.
+By using the Ovito Visualization GUI one can view the atomic structure of the simulated crystal.